 So for the purpose of today, what I'm not talking about is abusive, what we're really talking about is, you know, bad behavior as the result of someone being in pain, in a breakup.

-So, if it's the case that you're not sure whether your ex is toxic or abusive, then definitely go and call domestic violence hotline 1-800-RESPECT or speak to your therapist.
+So, if it's the case that you're not sure whether you have a toxic ex, or abusive, then definitely go and call domestic violence hotline 1-800-RESPECT or speak to your therapist.
 So you can work that out.

 But what we're talking about today is a partner who, for some reason, just can't let the relationship go.